Starting in the Middle

 You are to bring this treasure of understanding back and integrate it with rational life.
 It goes without saying, this is very difficult.
 Bringing the boon back can be even more difficult than going down into your depths in the first place...

 I am in the middle of my life and I am a late bloomer.
-I seem to be in a perpetual state of trying to settle down, of being like other adults.
+I seem to be in a perpetual state of trying to settle down, of trying to be like other adults.
 But I am not settled down.
 I am restless and constantly pacing an invisible maze that goes deeper into an unseen centre.
 All I know is that a fraying thread connects my exhausted heart to that place where either a monster or a god dwells, patiently waiting.